 - 1. An action or a series of actions by a Party cannot constitute an expropriation unless it interferes with a tangible or intangible property right or property interest in an investment. - 2.
-Paragraph 1 of Article 5 (Expropriation) addresses two situations.
+Article 5.1 (Expropriation) addresses two situations.
 The first is direct expropriation, where an investment is nationalised or otherwise directly expropriated through formal transfer of title or outright seizure. - 3.
-The second situation addressed by paragraph 1 of Article 5 (Expropriation) is indirect expropriation, where an action or series of actions by a Party has an effect equivalent to direct expropriation without formal transfer of title or outright seizure. - (a) The determination of whether an action or series of actions by a Party, in a specific fact situation, constitutes an indirect expropriation, requires a case-by-case, fact-based inquiry that considers, among other factors: - (i) the economic impact of the government action, although the fact that an action or series of actions by a Party has an adverse effect on the economic value of an investment, standing alone, does not establish that an indirect expropriation has occurred; - (ii) the extent to which the government action interferes with distinct, reasonable investment-backed expectations; and - (iii) the character of the government action. - (b) Except in rare circumstances, non-discriminatory regulatory actions by a Party that are designed and applied to protect legitimate public welfare objectives, such as public health, safety and the environment, do not constitute indirect expropriations.
+The second situation addressed by Article 5.1 (Expropriation) is indirect expropriation, where an action or series of actions by a Party has an effect equivalent to direct expropriation without formal transfer of title or outright seizure. - (a) The determination of whether an action or series of actions by a Party, in a specific fact situation, constitutes an indirect expropriation, requires a case-by-case, fact-based inquiry that considers, among other factors: - (i) the economic impact of the government action, although the fact that an action or series of actions by a Party has an adverse effect on the economic value of an investment, standing alone, does not establish that an indirect expropriation has occurred; - (ii) the extent to which the government action interferes with distinct, reasonable investment-backed expectations; and - (iii) the character of the government action. - (b) Except in rare circumstance where the impact of an action or series of actions is so severe in light of its purpose that it appears manifestly excessive non-discriminatory regulatory actions by a Party that are designed and applied to protect legitimate public welfare objectives, such as but not limited to public health, safety and the environment, do not constitute an indirect expropriation.